In the middle of the Reykjadalsá river in the beautiful Borgarfjörður in West Iceland, you will see steam coming from a river.

-This geological feature is a hot spring which goes by 4 names Árhver, Vellir, Vellindishver and Vellineshver hot spring.
-I am going to use the name Árhver in my travel-blog as I find it kind of cute - it literally means the hot spring in the river :)
+This geological feature is a hot spring known by four names: Árhver, Vellir, Vellindishver, and Vellineshver.
+I am going to use the name Árhver in my travel blog as I find it cute - it literally means the hot spring in the river :)

 Árhver hot spring

-Árhver, which has been called Iceland's most peculiar hot spring, consists of some 6 vents on small sand flats which can clearly be seen when the water level in the river is low, but at high water levels, most of them are submerged.
+Árhver, which has been called Iceland's most peculiar hot spring, consists of some six vents on small sand flats that can clearly be seen when the water level in the river is low, but at high water levels, most of them are submerged.

 Admiring Árhver hot spring

-Back in 1890 Árhver used to erupt, shooting hot water up to 1.5 metres into the air.
-And as has been known to happen after earthquakes in geothermal areas then Árhver got even more powerful after the earthquakes in August and September in 1896 when it started erupting up to 10 metres into the air!
+As is known to happen after earthquakes in geothermal areas, Árhver became even more powerful after the earthquakes in August and September 1896, erupting up to 10 metres into the air!
 That must have been an extraordinary sight!

-One never knows though when and how the landscape is going to change, seeing that Iceland is a volcanic island situated on the tectonic plates.
+One never knows, though, when and how the landscape will change, seeing that Iceland is a volcanic island situated on the tectonic plates.
 The original Geysir in Haukadalur valley used to erupt frequently, but then it stopped.

 My husband and Árhver hot spring :)

-After a big earthquake on Iceland's national day in the year 2000, Geysir started erupting again from time to time - but very irregularly.
+After a major earthquake on Iceland's national day in 2000, Geysir began erupting again, but only very irregularly.

-I would love to see Árhver erupt again - but it is also ever so beautiful as it is and I love walking down to it and just sit quietly by it on bright summer nights - listening to the sounds of nature.
+I would love to see Árhver erupt again, but it is also ever so beautiful as it is, and I love walking down to it and just sitting quietly by it on bright summer nights, listening to the sounds of nature.

 I took a video of Árhver hot spring during one of these summer nights, so you can see what it looks like.
 Isn't it lovely?